 An executive session is defined in Conn.
 Gen. Stat. §1-200(6) as “a meeting of a public agency at which the public is excluded for one or more of the following purposes: (A) discussion concerning the appointment, employment, performance, evaluation, health or dismissal of a public officer or employee, provided that such individual may require the discussion be held at an open meeting; (B) strategy and negotiations with respect to pending claims and litigation to which the public agency or a member thereof, because of his conduct as a member of such agency, is a party until such litigation or claim has been finally adjudicated or otherwise settled; (C) matters concerning security strategy or the deployment of security personnel, or devices affecting public security; (D) discussion of the selection of a site or the lease, sale or purchase of real estate by a political subdivision of the state when publicity regarding such site, lease, sale or purchase would cause a likelihood of increased price until such time as all of the property has been acquired or all proceedings or transactions concerning same have been terminated or abandoned; and (E) discussion of any matter which would result in the disclosure of public records or the information contained therein described in subsection (b) of section 1-210.”
 In Rocky Hill Town Council v.
 FOIC, 4 CSCR 247 (1989), rev’d on other grounds, 20 Conn.
 App.
 671, 569 A.2d 1149 (1990), the Superior Court held that an executive session was properly called to discuss a requested legal opinion from the agency’s attorney on legal issues related to the agency’s contemplated action on a public official’s employment and compensation.
 In Bd. of Pub.
 Safety v.
 FOIC, No. CV010506448S, 2001 WL 1560944 (Conn.
 Super.
 Ct.
 Nov.
 20, 2001), the court upheld the FOIC’s determination that the Torrington Board of Public Safety had violated the terms of the FOIA by holding an executive session to discuss an individual’s employment without first giving him the opportunity to require that such discussion be conducted in public in accordance with Conn.
 Gen. Stat. §1-200(6)(A).
 In Royce v.
 FOIC, No. CV000505232, 2001 WL 752722 (Conn.
 Super.
 Ct.
 June 11, 2001), the court held that member of a town’s Board of Finance is a “public officer” within the meaning of Conn.
 Gen. Stat. §1-200(6)(A).
 In Brodinsky v.
 FOIC, No. CV030520584S, 2004 WL 3130229 (Conn.
 Super.
 Ct.
 Dec.
 15, 2004), the court held that a town council member who had voted against holding executive session and subsequently voluntarily absented himself from the same executive session had not been “denied access” and did not have standing to appeal to the judicial system.
 In Police Commission v.
 FOIC, 2008 Conn.
 Super.
 LEXIS 123 (2008), the court discussed the interplay between Conn.
 Gen. Stat. §1-200(6)(E) and Conn.
 Gen. Stat. §1-210(b).

 An executive session is defined as a public meeting that is closed to the public.
-Executive sessions may be held only for the discussion of public business.
+Executive sessions may be held only for the discussion of public business, and only for nine specific purposes.
 29 Del.
-C. § 10004(c).
-See Del.
+C. § 10004(b), (c); see Del.
 Op.
-Att'y Gen., No. 01-ib03 (Feb.
+Att’y Gen., No. 01-ib03 (Feb.
 16, 2001) (concluding FOIA permits a public body to go into executive session to discuss labor negotiations or collective bargaining because the discussion of those issues may disclose the contents of documents exempted from disclosure under FOIA).
-It is the public body's burden to justify a decision to meet in executive session.
+It is the public body’s burden to justify a decision to meet in executive session.
 29 Del.
 C. § 10005(c).
-FOIA does not permit a "stand alone" executive session.
+FOIA does not permit a “stand alone” executive session.
 Del.
 Op.
-Att'y Gen., No. 02-ib33 (Dec.
+Att’y Gen., No. 02-ib33 (Dec.
 23, 2002).

 The agenda must include but is not limited to a statement of intent to hold an executive session and the specific grounds for the executive session under the Act.
 29 Del.
 C. § 10004(e)(2).